CodePushGo/website/src/content/blog/en/automatic-capacitor-ios-build-codemagic.md

 > Each time you send a new tag, a release will be built in TestFlight.

-Your App doesn't need to use Ionic, only Capacitor base is mandatory, it can have old Cordova module, but Capacitor JS plugin should be preferred.
+Your App doesn't need to use Ionic, only React Native base is mandatory, it can have old Cordova module, but React Native JS plugin should be preferred.

 ## 5\.
 Trigger workflow